smartinsightsfromdata/rpivotTable/README.md

 ### rpivotTable:  pivottable for R

-The rpivotTable package is an R [htmlwidget](http://htmlwidgets.org)  to the [pivottable](http://nicolas.kruchten.com/pivottable/examples/)  library.
+The rpivotTable package is an R [htmlwidget](http://htmlwidgets.org)  built around the [pivottable](http://nicolas.kruchten.com/pivottable/examples/)  library.

 PivotTable.js is a Javascript Pivot Table library with drag'n'drop functionality built on top of jQuery/jQueryUI and  written in CoffeeScript by Nicolas Kruchten at Datacratic.
 It is available under an MIT license